Hellenic Police: Structure within a Regional Police Directorate

-Each of the 74 Regional Units of Greece has its own Police Directorate (Αστυνομική Διεύθυνση), headquartered in the capital city of said Unit and overseen by the General Regional Police Directorate (Γενική Περιφερειακή Αστυνομική Διεύθυνση) of the Administrative Region which the Regional Unit is part of.
-These Directorates are led by Brigadier Generals or Police Directors and are in charge of the patrol, traffic control as well as the investigation, suppression and prevention of crime in the area.
+Each Police Directorate is headquartered in the capital of the prefecture/regional unit over which it has jurisdiction, and operates under the supervision of the respective General Regional Police Directorate (Γενική Περιφερειακή Αστυνομική Διεύθυνση) of the Administrative Region to which the regional unit belongs.
+These Directorates are led by Brigadier Generals or Police Directors and are in charge of the patrol, traffic control as well as the investigation, suppression and prevention of crime in the area, among other police-related tasks.

-Under the command of the Directorate, there are at least 4 Bureaus: a Policing Bureau, a Crime Investigation and Prosecution & Foreign Persons Bureau, an Administrative Support, HR & Education Bureau, and a Technical Support & Informatics Bureau, while Directorates with territorial jurisdiction over the country's borders also have a Border Protection & Immigration Control Bureau.
-All 5 Bureaus are given orders and guidelines from the General Divisions of the Hellenic Police HQ, overseen by the Second Deputy Chief (Deputy of Staff), and in turn coordinate the various Subdivisions, Departments, Offices, Units, Precincts and Stations which fall under the oversight of the Directorate.
+The Directorate's Staff comprises 4 Bureaus: a Policing Bureau, a Crime Investigation and Prosecution & Foreign Persons Bureau, an Administrative Support, HR & Education Bureau, and a Informatics Systems and Networking Bureau.
+All 4 Bureaus are given orders and guidelines from the General Divisions of the Hellenic Police HQ, overseen by the Second Deputy Chief (Deputy of Staff), and in turn coordinate the various Subdivisions, Departments, Offices, Units, Precincts and Stations which fall under the oversight of the Directorate and ensure their compliance with the 5 missions of the Hellenic Police.

 The General Regional Police Directorate additionally has an Operations Bureau which oversees and coordinates all operations across the region, has administrative command over all Police Special Forces operating in the region and answers directly to the Division of Operations and Crises Management, the Special Police Forces Division and the Police Air Force Division of the Hellenic Police HQ, overseen by the First Deputy Chief (Deputy of Operations).